The Church is suffering her worst crisis since the Protestant Reformation

 “For these reasons the Apostolic See has always been at pains to preserve Latin, deeming it worthy of being used in the exercise of her teaching authority “as the splendid vesture of her heavenly doctrine and sacred laws.”
 She further requires her sacred ministers to use it, for by so doing they are the better able, wherever they may be, to acquaint themselves with the mind of the Holy See on any matter, and communicate the more easily with Rome and with one another.”

 “Furthermore, the Church’s language must be not only universal but also immutable.
-Modern languages are liable to change, and no single one of them is superior to the others in authority.” – (as the present day when the words of Pope Francis are given different meanings depending on the translation – Don)
+Modern languages are liable to change, and no single one of them is superior to the others in authority.”

 “Finally, the Catholic Church has a dignity far surpassing that of every merely human society, for it was founded by Christ the Lord.
 It is altogether fitting, therefore, that the language it uses should be noble, majestic, and non-vernacular.”